sandip3/Calc/Readme.md

 # Basic Calculator

 ## Overview
-- A simple Python application for basic arithmetic operations.
-- Built using Object-Oriented Programming (OOP) principles.
+A simple Python application designed for a variety of arithmetic operations, built using Object-Oriented Programming (OOP) principles.

 ## Technologies Used
-- **Python**: Programming language used for development.
+- **Python**: The programming language used for development.
-- **OOP**: Design approach for modular and reusable code.
+- **OOP**: A design approach that promotes modular and reusable code.

 ## Features